AntonSazonov/BigBlurTest/README.md

  * **My unoptimized implementation of Stack Blur**
  * **My optimized implementations of Stack Blur using SSE2, SSSE3, SSE4.1 and multithreading**

+*Note: AGG versions was slightly modified to be able to use them with multiple threads.*

 The Stack Blur algorithm was invented by Mario Klingemann.
 mario@quasimondo.com
 https://medium.com/@quasimondo